chromoxdor/easyfetch/README.md

 ## Creating a Dashboard:

-Here you can see the corresponding devices page of the unit: "testesp":
+Here you can see the corresponding devices page of the unit: "testesp" (click on the ⌂︎ - symbol to open the split view):

 <img width="740" alt="main split" src="https://user-images.githubusercontent.com/33860956/158621473-f1e1525d-5028-4299-9bc5-15b2d6bc7ff9.png">